bnallapeta/node-hostname/improvements.md

    - Using external secret managers like Hashipcorp Vault to store secrets.
    - Defining Resource limits so that exploitation of compute is avoided.
    - Creating a backup and disaster recovery plan in case something really goes wrong.

+4. Add HTTPS instead of the default HTTP
+   - Use a self-signing certificate (or)
+   - Use a third-party provider like cert-manager to provide certificates.